-Changes to the NZ ETS
+Recent changes to the NZ ETS

-The Climate Change Response (Emissions Trading Reform) Amendment Act 2020 aims to improve certainty for businesses, make the NZ ETS more accessible, and improve its administration.
-The key changes were:
+The Climate Change Response (Emissions Trading Reform) Amendment Act 2020 aimed to improve certainty for businesses, make the NZ ETS more accessible, and improve its administration.
+The key changes it made were:

-- introducing NZ ETS auctions, - transitioning from the fixed price option to the cost containment reserve, - enabling a price floor for NZUs sold at auction, - improving rates of compliance within the NZ ETS, - making the scheme more transparent to participants and the public, - establish a separate market governance work programme, - phasing-down industrial allocation from 2021.
+- introducing NZ ETS auctions, - transitioning from the fixed price option to the cost containment reserve, - enabling a price floor for NZUs sold at auction, - improving rates of compliance within the NZ ETS, - making the scheme more transparent to participants and the public, - establishing a separate market governance work programme, and - phasing-down industrial allocation from 2021.

-For more information on the NZ ETS, search for "NZ ETS" at www.mfe.govt.nz.
+For more information on the NZ ETS, search for "NZ ETS" at www.environment.govt.nz

 Historically, the value of carbon credits has fluctuated significantly, and has been affected by regulatory and political changes to a greater extent than other asset classes.
 These unique features mean that the Fund will not be appropriate for all investors.
-To find out more about the NZ ETS please see the OMI document on www.carbonfund.co.nz/documents or the offer register at www.disclose-register.companiesoffice.govt.nz.